 - Immediate: Within a few days after the last dose of Restoril is taken, withdrawal symptoms may begin.
 During the earliest stage of Restoril withdrawal, the primary symptoms are a return or worsening of insomnia.
 As the body adjusts to the lack of Restoril, there are reduced levels of GABA in the brain.

 - 4 Days: a person may have peak Restoril detox symptoms, including nausea and vomiting.

 - Within a week: a person will see their withdrawal symptoms decline in most cases, although there can be long-term persistent side effects, such as ongoing insomnia and anxiety.

 Treatment for Temazepam Addiction

-At Allure Detox we detox patients on a medical basis allows us to give patients more than safety.
+At Allure Detox, we detox patients on a medical basis allows us to give patients more than safety.
 Clients continue to live in a home-like setting with family support during medical detox at Allure.
-This continued participation allows clients to learn and resume their lives, even as the substance leaves their system.
+This continued participation will enable clients to learn and resume their lives, even as the substance leaves their system.

 Our focus is on minimizing your withdrawal symptoms to a comfortable level while beginning the comprehensive treatment process that will keep you sober.
 Begin your recovery with medical detox.